ajkhoury/RemoteCode-Kernel/README.md

 # RemoteCode-Kernel

-This is a little code generation library I made in C for code generation in the Kernel.
+This is a small, minimalistic code generation library I made in C inteded for kernel code generation.
 Great for manual mapping or creating a metamorphic engine in kernel mode.
 Have fun.

 ## License